Data storage in the model

 Model initialization

-The data model for the application is created when the application instance starts (see Running an application).
-After the model is created it can provide values for fields according to the definition of data sources.
+The data model for the application is created when the application instance starts up (see Running applications).
+Once the model is created, it can provide values for fields according to the definition of data sources.
 And accept values for fields stored locally.

 Data storage location

-Data stored in the model can be divided into two types — considering where it is stored and who manages it.
+The data stored in the model can be divided into two types, depending on where it is stored and who manages it.

 Data retrieved from services

-If the application uses data stored and managed by organizational or external systems, it is retrieved via services.
-The low-code application is not the owner of this data, cannot modify it, and does not control changes to its values.
+If the application uses data stored and managed by the organization’s systems or external systems, it is retrieved through services.
+The low-code application is not the owner of this data, cannot modify it, and does not control changes in its values.

-Values are retrieved from the service and are always up to date, subject to cache (see Editing the data model).
+The values are retrieved from the service and are always up to date, subject to cache (see Editing a data model).

 Examples

-after submitting the application, and before generating the sales agreement, the client changes the address data stored at the bank (usually via a dedicated process)
+after submitting the application, and before generating the sales contract, the customer changes the address data stored in the bank (usually through a dedicated process)

-on the insurance sales agreement we have the updated address — it will be retrieved during the process according to the data definition in the model
+the insurance sales contract contains the updated address - it will be retrieved in the process according to the data definition in the model

 account balance

-before actually debiting funds the application may re-verify the funds in order to correctly handle the account charge
+before actually debiting the funds, the application may verify the funds again to correctly handle the account charge

 Data stored in the model

 When data is created and managed by the application, it is stored in the data model.
-The low-code application owns it, can modify it, and controls changes to its values.
+The low-code application owns it, can modify it, and controls changes in its values.

 Examples